Sphereon-Opensource/musap-react-native/packages/musapRnKmsTesterApp/README.md

 # About This Application

 This test application is designed to demonstrate and validate the functionality of the MUSAP (Mobile Universal Signing Application Protocol) React Native module.
-MUSAP is a library that provides a standardized way to interact with various secure signature creation devices (SSCDs) and key management systems (KMS) in mobile environments.
+MUSAP is a library that provides a standardized way to interact with various secure signature creation devices (SSCDs) and the MUSAP key management system in [SSI-SDK-crypto-extensions](https://github.com/Sphereon-Opensource/SSI-SDK-crypto-extensions) (KMS) in mobile environments.

 ## Key Features